 Labor Day weekend marked the 19th Annual Joi’s Skate-a-thon in Atlanta.
 This was my first major out-of-town skate trip.
 My friend Kai and I decided to share the experience together since we both started skating at the same time about 5 years ago.
 Here’s “1-Flow” and I relaxing at the VIP party at Cascade before the main event on night #2.

-I was so busy skating, I didn’t get to take too many photos/videos, but without further ado, here are copious amounts of rink photos!
+I was so busy skating, I didn’t get to take too many photos/videos, but here’s just a peek at my trip!

 Friday Night – All American Rink, Stone Mountain, GA